jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 Once the L1 is updated, a user should be able to unlock an equivalent amount of Bitcoin from the bridge.

-To do this, the bridge must confirm that the update posted on the L2 is valid.
+To do this, the bridge must understand the state of the L2.
 To do this, it must enforce two important things:

 **Validating The L2’s State Transition Function**